A Chicago Theatre Company is Born

 In January of 1974, in Highland Park, Illinois, Rick Argosh and Leslie Wilson approached their former high school classmate Gary Sinise about staging a production of Paul Zindel's And Miss Reardon Drinks a Little.
 Sinise had recently graduated from high school, and Rick and Leslie had one semester remaining.
 Steppenwolf co-founders Jeff Perry and Gary Sinise had met and become friends at Highland Park High School.
 Jeff was then attending college at Illinois State University where he had met co-founder Terry Kinney.

-In 1975, Steppenwolf incorporated as a non-profit in 1975 and produced one play that summer, The Effect of Gamma Rays on Man in the Moon Marigolds.
-In the summer of 1976, with a newly formed ensemble that included Terry Kinney, Jeff Perry, Gary Sinise, H.E.
-Baccus, Nancy Evans, Moira Harris, John Malkovich, Laurie Metcalf and Alan Wilder, the company took up residence in the Immaculate Conception Catholic school in Highland Park and produced its first season of plays.
-In 1980 the company moved from Highland Park to the city of Chicago and expanded the ensemble.
+In 1975, Steppenwolf incorporated as a non-profit and produced one play that summer, The Effect of Gamma Rays on Man in the Moon Marigolds.
+In the summer of 1976, with a newly formed ensemble that included founders Terry Kinney, Jeff Perry, Gary Sinise and H.E.
+Baccus, Nancy Evans, Moira Harris, John Malkovich, Laurie Metcalf and Alan Wilder, the company took up residence in a vacant basement space of the Immaculate Conception Catholic school in Highland Park and produced its first season of plays.
+In 1980, the company moved from Highland Park to the city of Chicago into a 134-seat theater at the Jane Adams Center and expanded the ensemble.